element-plus/element-plus/docs/en-US/component/date-picker.md

 # DatePicker

-Use Date Picker for date input
+Use Date Picker for date input.

 <style lang="scss">